sifat1992/SEPIAD/README.md

   <img src="Assets/arch.svg" width="250" />
 </p>

+Figure : Proposed SEPIAD architecture.
+The encoder (ESE) and generator (GSE) are enhanced with Squeeze-and-Excitation (SE) blocks.
+The model learns mappings between image space X and latent space Z while being trained with adversarial and reconstruction objectives.

 ### Results
 ROC curve 1 and PR curve 2 show the impacts of SE block in the architecture.
 ROC curve 2 and PR1 show the baseline model's persormance.
 | ROC Curve 1 | ROC Curve 2 |